 Correct anchovy preservation

 Unopened canned anchovies: Store in a cool, dark place (pantry, cupboard).
-They do not need refrigeration if the ambient temperature does not exceed 25°C. However, storing them in the refrigerator extends their shelf life and better maintains their texture.
+They do not need refrigeration if the ambient temperature does not exceed 25°C. However, keeping them in the refrigerator extends their shelf life and better maintains their texture.
 Consume preferably before the indicated date.

-Opened canned anchovies: Once opened, transfer any leftover anchovies to an airtight container, completely covered in oil, and store in the refrigerator.
+Opened canned anchovies: Once opened, transfer leftover anchovies to an airtight container, completely covered in oil, and store in the refrigerator.
 Consume within 3-5 days.

 Frequently asked questions